juddy/workspace/README.md

 - WINGs, wmlib, wrlib, libc - No shenanigans with GNOMEs, no Krap.
 - It can just create windows (without borders and titlebars, sunken and unclickable if you wish) or give you a rich 'Desktop'.

-Workspace is an attempt to step away from the adherence to the NeXTisms of yester-decade and embrace some other areas of UI/UX on UNIX (or Cygwin, though I've not tried yet).
+Workspace is an attempt to step away from the adherence to the NeXTisms of yester-decade and embrace some other areas of UI/UX:

+- Subversion of the Desktop paradigm
+- Lean, with a focus on Terminal and VIM
+- Tiled window management
+- Mouselessness
+- Generic and configurable

 ## Workspace Keys